BayeedHZihan/Bayeed-with-his-pic/README.md

-Site for my photography passion.
 Implemented with raw html5, css3 and js